LCA-ActivityBrowser/activity-browser/README.md

     # Install the replacements from the conda-forge channel
     conda install -c conda-forge pyside2 matplotlib-base seaborn
     ```
-3. (Not recommended) Install PySide2 next to PyQt5
+3. Install PySide2 next to PyQt5 (we cannot guarantee this works due to possible environment differences)
     ```bash
-    # Will sometimes work, causes issues other times.
     conda install pyside2
     ```